 Politicians that use a public exam for their own agendas.

-Media that uses these exams for TRP ratings and marketeers who product sales.
+Media that uses these exams for TRP ratings and marketeers for product sales.

 And this must stop with each one of us.
 Not passing an exam simply means you did not provide the expected response to a certain questions asked of you.
 It does not mean you as an individual are not capable of more.